+Applicants must hold a New York State Initial Certificate in Childhood Education (grades I-6) or its equivalent.
 Applicants must have a minimum undergraduate grade point average of 3.00.
 A minimum grade point average of 3.00 in graduate courses is required to maintain matriculation.
 International applicants for whom English is a second language are required to pass the Test of English as a Foreign Language (TOEFL) with a score of 550 on the paper-based test or 213 on the computer-based test or 79 on the internet-based test, before being considered for admission.
 Students should note additional requirements found at the beginning of this section as well as in the sections "Admission" and "Academic Regulations and Procedures" of the Brooklyn College Bulletin of Graduate Programs.

-Degree requirements: Thirty-six credits are required for the degree.
+Degree requirements: Thirty credits are required for the degree.
+CBSE 7200T and English 7602X or 7701X or 7502X or 7503X.